ShrineethKotian/Image-Processing-for-Gaming-Content/README.md

-# Computer Vision Praktikum Project, 2025 – Image-Processing-for-Gaming-Content
+# Computer Vision Praktikum Project, 2025 – Image Processing for Gaming Content
 ## University of Würzburg
 A 3-part pipeline to make synthetic game images more realistic using ISP, Super-Resolution, and GAN discriminators.
 Improves color, detail, and realism with FID/KID evaluation against Cityscapes.